prasmussen/gdrive/README.md

 gdrive is a command line utility for interacting with Google Drive.

 ## News

+#### 11.11.2022
+Because this repo didnot update, You can use this [Repo](https://github.com/Msameim181/gdrive-cli-builder) to build and use gdrive.

 #### 28.05.2021
 gdrive is finally verified for using sensitive scopes which should fix the `This app is blocked` error.
 Note that the project name will show up as `project-367116221053` when granting access to you account.
 (I don't dare to change any more settings in the google console.)